Toggle diff (533 lines)

 +

-+@item connected
++@item connected?

-+Is @code{"1"} if apcupsd is connected to the UPS via a serial port (or a
++Is @code{#t} if @command{apcupsd} is connected to the UPS via a serial

 +

-+@item powered
++@item powered?

-+Is @code{"1"} if the computer on which @command{apcupsd} is running is
++Is @code{#t} if the computer on which @command{apcupsd} is running is

-+powered by the UPS and @code{"0"} if not.
++powered by the UPS and @code{#f} if not.
 At the moment, this value is

-+unimplemented and always @code{"0"}.
++unimplemented and always @code{#f}.

 +